uw-swag/LibDiff/README.md

 ## Get the tool:
-Simply clone this repository to your local machine
+Simply clone this repository to your local machine.

 ## Try it out:
 The easiest way to use this tool is by creating a runnable Jar.
 To do so:

-1. Import this project into Eclipse
+1. Import this project into Eclipse:

 	```Eclipse
 	File > Import > General > Existing Projects into Workspace